SanidhyaJohri/dcache/DCache Implementation Report.md

 ### Docker Configuration

-The project uses Go 1.22 with Air v1.49.0 for hot reload compatibility:
+The project uses Go 1.22 with Air v1.49.0 for hot reload compatibility.

-    FROM golang:1.22-alpine AS dev
-    RUN go install github.com/cosmtrek/air@v1.49.0

 ## Running the Cache Server